Actionable Insights

 Honor the IPS

 There are legitimate reasons to revisit an IPS: a major gift that changes the liquidity profile, a significant shift in the spending policy, a new programmatic commitment that alters the time horizon.
-There are illegitimate reasons: recent underperformance, market volatility, a committee member's discomfort with an asset class that is behaving exactly as it should given its role in the portfolio.
+And there are illegitimate reasons: recent underperformance, market volatility, a committee member’s discomfort with an asset class behaving exactly as it should given its role in the portfolio.

 The distinction matters because the IPS was written precisely for the illegitimate moments.
-When markets are calm and everything is working, the IPS requires no defense.
-It is only when markets give you a reason to doubt it that the document earns its existence.
-Honoring it then — not abandoning it — is the act of governance that compounds over decades.
+When markets are stable and everything is working, the IPS requires no defense.
+It is only when markets give you a reason to doubt it that the document proves its worth.
+Honoring it, not abandoning it, is a responsible act of governance that compounds over decades.

 The test